m-lab/website/_posts/blog/2020-09-17-exploring-geographic-limits-of-ip-geolocation.md

 ![Map of BNIA Baltimore City Statistical Areas in QGIS]({{ site.baseurl }}/images/blog/2020-09-14-baltimore/image3.png)

 Now we’re ready to add data from M-Lab.
 That data could take many forms, from aggregate measurements by community area, color coded by the average, median, or other statistic for download or upload speed.
-M-Lab’s measurement service, NDT, provides baseline measurement of TCP’s reliability, using a single stream of data.
+M-Lab’s measurement service, NDT, provides a baseline measurement of TCP’s reliability, using a single stream of data.
 TCP stands for Transmission Communication Protocol and is what computers use to send and receive data over the Internet.
 Since we’re just exploring at this point to see what is possible, I started with looking at where in the city NDT tests from 2020 have been located in our public dataset.

 To obtain the common latitude and longitude coordinates for all tests in 2020 submitted by Marylanders in Baltimore City, I used BigQuery to search M-Lab’s NDT data.
 If you’re interested in querying our data yourself, sign up your Google account to our access group by following the [M-Lab Quickstart guide]({{ site.baseurl }}/quickstart).
 We have some [documentation online]({{ site.baseurl }}/data/docs) as well, and you can obtain some sample queries from my [Baltimore Data Week slide deck](https://bit.ly/mlab-baltimore-data-week-2020-07-23).
-Here is the query I used, which returns a total of 50 points:
+Here is the query I used, which returns a total of 50 common latitude and longitude points:

 ```~sql
 WITH dl AS (